-With intelligent document processing (IDP), businesses can automate processes that include unstructured data.
-IDP is a broad technology category that includes intelligent intake, which enables companies to automate the processing of virtually any kind of content, including emails, for processes such as insurance claims and underwriting, customer onboarding, and mortgage processing.
-Intelligent intake automates the initial reading and categorization of documents as well as extraction of key data, dramatically reducing document intake time while improving accuracy.
+With intelligent document processing (IDP), businesses can automate processes that include the ingestion of unstructured data.
+Intelligent document processing is a broad technology category that includes intelligent intake, which enables companies to automate the processing of virtually any kind of content, including emails, for processes such as insurance claims and underwriting, customer onboarding, and mortgage processing.
+Intelligent document processing automates the initial reading and categorization of documents as well as the extraction of key data, dramatically reducing document intake time while improving accuracy.

-At least 89% of AI projects fail to deliver, according to industry estimates.
+At least 89% of IDP-AI projects fail to deliver, according to industry estimates.

 But not with Indico: Our customers report a 94% success rate for production projects